Neuron DLAMI User Guide#

 Use SSM alias in EC2 launch templates#

-SSM Parameters can also be used directly in launch templates.
-So, you can update your Auto Scaling groups to use new AMI IDs without needing to create new launch templates or new versions of launch templates each time an AMI ID changes.
-Ref: https://docs.aws.amazon.com/autoscaling/ec2/userguide/using-systems-manager-parameters.html
+SSM Parameters can be used directly in EC2 launch templates, enabling your Auto Scaling groups to automatically use the latest AMI IDs without requiring updates to launch templates or creating new versions each time an AMI ID changes.
+This significantly simplifies AMI lifecycle management in production environments.

 Other Resources#